Paroxetine Prescription Online

 Paroxetine OTC is not available in the United States because paroxetine is a prescription medication.
 Because of this, one cannot just buy paroxetine online as the first step is getting a prescription from a licensed medical provider.
-People who might need a paroxetine medication prescription will soon be able to use Push Health to connect with a local medical provider who can prescribe paroxetine HCl, including paroxetine 10 mg tablets and paroxetine 20 mg tablets, when appropriate to do so.
+People who might need a paroxetine medication prescription can use Push Health to connect with a medical provider who can prescribe paroxetine HCl medication, including generic paroxetine 10 mg tablets and paroxetine 20 mg tablets, when appropriate to do so.

 Paroxetine - Side Effects

 Paroxetine can cause side effects and concerns about using the medication should be discussed with a qualified medication practitioner before use.
 Side effects that may result from paroxetine use include nausea, vomiting, dizziness, trouble sleeping and vomiting although the paroxetine prescription medication is tolerated well by many people.
 Paroxetine can increase the risk of mood disorders, bleeding problems and seizures.
 Paroxetine should not be used concomitantly with monoamine oxidase inhibitors (MAOIs), linezolid, methylene blue or pimozide.
 Paroxetine and alcohol should not be used together.
 People with a known hypersensitivity to paroxetine or similar medications should not take paroxetine HCl tablets.